 - Planning Committee Virtual Meeting August 18, 2020

 - City Council Virtual Meeting August 21, 2020

-All Municipal Service Centres will reopen during the week of August 17, 2020.
+All Municipal Service Centres opened the week of August 17, 2020.

 Residents are encouraged to call 905-546-2489 to reach the Customer Contact Centre, Monday to Friday, 8:30 am to 4:30 pm.